ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 microsimulation framework.
 Namely, we can initialize a population of simulants according to the LBWSG risk exposure distribution :math:`\rho`, then compute the average relative risk and the PAF for the simulated population.
-Here is Python (pseudo-)code to achieve this, using the same Relative risk functions as above:
+Here is Python (pseudo-)code to achieve this, using the relative risk interpolation code from
+above:

 .. code-block:: Python